 6.2.
-Quantitative Analysis with GEO-SLOPE 2018
+Quantitative Analysis with GeoStudio Slope/W

-The analysis was completed with the aid of GEO-SLOPE computer software version 9.0.3.15488.
+The analysis was completed with the aid of GeoStudio's Slope/W computer software version 2018 R2.
 A model for the section was defined with the input parameters consisting of slope geometry, soil properties, loading conditions, and pore water pressure ratio.
 Each model was evaluated under static and seismic loading.
 Mohr-Coulomb material model was used to define the soil properties.
 The analysis calculates the factor of safety against sliding for the failure surface(s).

-Trial failure surfaces for the analyses consisted of circular (general) and wedge type failures.
+Trial failure surfaces for the analyses consisted of circular type failures.
 Morgenstern-Price analysis method is used to determine normal and resistive forces in each slice.
 The forces in each slice are then summed up for total force acting on the mass.
 In circular (general) failure mode stability assessment, the computer program assumes many failure surfaces using initiation and termination points on the ground surface selected by the user.
 These chosen points represent the toe and scarp of each potential landslide in relation to the assumed failure surfaces.
 The critical trial failure surface from the pseudo static analysis condition was selected as the projected failure surface in the development of design parameters.